Advertisement

-The state of Maryland is celebrating a milestone: the Port of Baltimore is now able to send containers in and out by rail twice much more quickly—because the containers can be double stacked.
+The state of Maryland is celebrating a milestone: the Port of Baltimore is now able to send containers in and out by rail much more quickly—because the containers can be double stacked.

-Vertical clearances have been extended at rail bridges north of Baltimore, allowing a clear path for CSX-operated trains to carry containers one one top of another.
+Vertical clearances have been extended at rail bridges north of Baltimore, allowing a clear path for CSX-operated trains to carry containers one on top of another.
 The initial effort has been completed months ahead of time, Maryland Governor Wes Moore says.

 The state says saves money because it allows more containers to be transported at the same time, it cuts the number of train trips polluting the environment, and it allows the port to move about 160,000 more containers each year.
 It will be able to keep up with demand from the ultra-large container ships that now call on Ports America Chesapeake at Seagirt Marine Terminal.
 Double-stacked operations will reportedly create 13,000 new jobs.